-Players similarly have their personal preferences while buying cleats.
+Players typically have their personal preferences when buying cleats.

-Some like leather shoes giving a glove-like fit while others like the consistency of synthetic uppers.
+Some like leather shoes because they offer a glove-like fit while others like the consistency of synthetic uppers.

-This is why I’ve listed out the advantages and disadvantages of natural leather and synthetic leather, to help make your choice so much easier.
+Below you’ll see the advantages and disadvantages of various materials including natural leather and synthetic leather, to help you make your choice easier.

-Unlike other leathers having fibers in right angles, kangaroo leather is uniquely highly uniform in direction.
-It is this uniformity which makes kangaroo leather thin, light and strong.
-It also easily molds to the feet without any break-in time.
+Unlike other leathers that have fibers at right angles, kangaroo leather is uniquely highly uniformed in direction.
+It is this uniformity that makes kangaroo leather thin, light, and strong.
+It also easily molds to the feet without much break-in time.

 So while kangaroo leather is better than other leathers and preferred by professional players, it comes with a hefty price.
 However kangaroo leather isn’t as durable or waterproof as other leathers like calfskin and cowhide leather.

-While calfskin is soft, water-resistant and maintains a better shape, it is heavier than kangaroo leather.
+Calfskin is soft, water-resistant, and maintains a better shape than kangaroo leather, but it is also heavier than kangaroo leather.

 Full-grain leather is water-resistant, thicker and tougher than kangaroo and calfskin, and conforms well to the foot.
 However, it is heavier than both calfskin and kangaroo.

-- Soft to touch and easily conforms to foot
+- Soft to touch and easily conforms to the foot

 - Excellent ball touch